-Moreover, Candriam being part of the Net Zero Asset Management initiative, the Sub-Fund aims to reduce greenhouse gas emissions in line with the objectives of the Paris Agreement.
+As part of Candriam's commitment to the Net Zero Asset Management initiative, the Sub-Fund aims to invest in companies pursuing a strategy of alignment with the objectives of the Paris Agreement.
+At the Sub-Fund level this alignment is quantified through a temperature metric.